Welcome to Year 4!

 Class 10 has P.E. every Wednesday afternoon.

-Table tennis skills have been developed further this half term.
+Table tennis skills have been developed this half term.
 While improving our table tennis, we have developed personal skills such as self -control, perseverance, resilience and determination.

 At the Milford Academy, we continue to make links between healthy eating, staying active and making progress!

 Working together, as staff, parents and pupils, we will achieve great things…

 The children will have guided reading, spelling and times tables homework given to them on Monday.
 The children have a week to complete the guided reading and tables homework.
 Spellings will be tested on Fridays.